 When to file:

-It’s important to file your FAFSA as soon as possible after January 1 of your senior year (if you are an incoming freshman), preferably by February 15.
+It’s important to file your FAFSA as soon as possible after October 1 of your senior year (if you are an incoming freshman), preferably no later than December 1.
 It is critical to file on time as some aid is given on a first-come, first-serve basis.

 What happens after you file?

 It will take about two weeks for the government to process your FAFSA and the results will be e-mailed to you on a form called a Student Aid Report (SAR).
 This lets you know your expected family contribution (EFC) and if you qualify for a need-based grant from the federal government.
 The federal government will also send your results to your state so they can review your data and determine if you qualify for a need-based grant from the state.
 If you are from New Jersey, please be advised that the State of New Jersey will also need you to answer a few additional questions.
 For more information, visit the Report Additional Information tab on the website for the Higher Educational Student Assistance Authority (HESAA) at www.HESAA.org.